Celebrate with a vanilla milkshake. Photo by Inga Nielsen | IST.

 In the 1950s, a milkshake machine salesman named Ray Kroc bought became the exclusive distributor of a speedier milkshake machine, the Multimixer.
 He inadvertently invented modern fast food with his vision of franchising McDonald’s hamburger stand in San Bernardino, California—in order to sell several Multimixers to each location.

-A float is a carbonated soft drink—cola, root beer, etc.—with a scoop of ice cream “floating” in it.
+A float, also known as an ice cream soda, is a carbonated soft drink—cola, root beer, etc.—with one or more scoops of ice cream “floating” in it.

 A milkshake, “shake” for short, is a blend of ice cream, milk, and flavoring.
 The scoop of ice cream is blended into the milk; you can’t see the ice cream.